 - Logs are focused on recording events generated by each system and have limited visibility (e.g., a firewall sees packets and network sessions, while an application sees users, data, and requests)

 - Logs are static, fixed points in time, without the full context or sequence of related events.

 AlienVault USM solves these problems with its powerful correlation engine.
-Over 2,000 pre-built correlation directives continuously analyze event data to identify potential security threats in your network.
+Our extensive and growing library of pre-built correlation directives continuously analyze event data to identify potential security threats in your network.
 USM automatically detects and links behavior patterns found in disparate yet related events generated across different types of assets, telling you what are the most significant threats facing your network right now.